gazpachu/joanmira/pages/blog/2022-06-12---why-i-left-gatsby-and-built-my-own-tiny-static-site-generator/index.md

 ### A new beginning with a tiny approach

 This is how one day, looking around for small static site generators, I stumbled upon [Teeny](https://github.com/yakkomajuri/teeny) and [PicoCSS](http://picocss.com/).
 After testing them a bit, I made my mind up.
 This is it.
 I'm gonna fork them and start building my static site generator.
 The idea of teeny was very similar to what I had in mind.
 Just use NodeJS to build HTML pages from markdown files.
-Who cares about graphQL for a website like this?
+Who cares about GraphQL for a website like this?
 At the same time, I also wanted to use CSS variables and forget about any JS framework like React.
 The main idea was to keep the dependencies as low as possible so that in the future I wouldn't need to keep migrating or updating the codebase for features that I don't need.

 Arriving at this point, I would like to highlight the fact that, when we are building apps, **we should always focus on what the user needs and wants**.
 In this particular case, I am also a user, since I'm the one writing the stories on the blog and updating the content of the other pages.
 If I don't have a good UX and DX, then nothing is going to happen and the app or website is going to die.
 Therefore, the teaching here is that **technology shouldn't be above the user's needs or the primary goal of the project**.
-In the same way that a guitar or a drumset shouldn't be more important than creating the music itself!
+In the same way that a fancy guitar or a drumset shouldn't be more important than creating the music itself!

 ### What have I learned from this experience?